Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 As you reach out and develop stronger relationships with prospects, track additional information in your donor prospect profiles such as meeting notes, communication responses, and expressed interest in a certain initiative.
 Not only does this keep your records up to date, but it also helps you optimize your cultivation and stewardship strategies.

 Prospect research can have a huge impact on the size of your donor base, helping to drive organizational growth and support your mission.
 Remember to take a holistic approach that combines both capacity and affinity insights to gain a more comprehensive view of your prospects.
-With these tips and tools, you can identify and engage donors who will support your educational institution well into the future.
+With these tips and tools, you can identify and engage donors who will support your nonprofit or educational institution well into the future.

 If you’re interested in learning more about prospect research and how data can support your strategy, explore these additional resources: